 6) Attend Orientation & Register for Classes

-Once you have taken the placement test or been deemed exempt, you are required to attend an orientation where you will register for classes.
+You are required to attend an orientation where you will register for classes.
 In addition to registering, you will learn about the college, hear from financial aid representatives, meet your instructors, and discover campus resources.

 International (F-1) students will be charged out of state tuition.
 In addition, international students are not eligible for financial aid or veterans benefits.